testmycode/tmc-server/README.markdown

 Dev environment can be run with docker-compose: `docker-compose -f docker-compose-dev.yml up`

+To run rails migrations etc you may exec those like this: `docker exex -it compose_dev_1 rake db:create db:migrate`.

+The container name can be checked with `docker ps`

 ## Running tests in parallel ##

 Tests can be run parallel with docker-compose.
 This expects you to have functioning docker and docker-compose setup.